Law Firm in India

 • Tenure

 Further, by virtue of Section 196(2) of the Companies Act, a Managing Director cannot be appointed for a term exceeding five years at a time.
-His re-appointment as Managing Director, however, cannot be made earlier than one year before the expiry of his term.
+His re-selection as MD can’t be done before one year before term expiry.

 3. Such a person has not at any time suspended payment to his creditors.